bstaub/mabr7/README.md

 - Single products can be removed from cart
 - Subtotal and Totals will be calculated on the fly
 - For Sale Product the original price / discount / sale price is visible
-- Cart is organized throug local storage / synchronized with firestore for registered users
+- Cart is organized through local storage / synchronized with firestore for registered users
 - After login last cart items are loaded into local storage